-December 31, Γ December 31,
+Year Ended December 31, 2021 Year Ended December 31, 2020

-2020 2019

-Income from leases \$ 80,987 \$ 54,603
+Income from leases \$ 102,314 \$ 80,987

-Straight-line rent adjustments 1,963 1,296
+Straight-line rent adjustments 3,700 1,963

-Tenant recoveries 24,811 17,903
+Tenant recoveries 32,160 24,811

-Amortization of above market leases (866)) (668)
+Amortization of above market leases (1,000) (866)

-Amortization of below market leases 2,941 2,156
+Amortization of below market leases 3,096 2,941

-Total \$ 109,836 \$ 75,290
+Total \$ 140,270 \$ 109,836

-Tenant recoveries included within rental revenue for the year ending December 31, 2020 and 2019 are variable in nature.
+Tenant recoveries included within rental revenue for the years ending December 31, 2021 and 2020 are variable in nature.

 On April 8, 2020, the FASB provided feedback on technical inquires received from stakeholders regarding certain accounting topics affected by the COVID-19 pandemic, including guidance as to whether any concessions granted by a landlord to tenants results in a modification of a lease in accordance to ASC 842.
 The FASB concluded that a company can, as a policy election, treat any COVID-19 related rent concessions as a provision included within the pre-concession lease arrangement, and therefore, not be classified as a lease modification per ASC 842.
 In order to be considered a COVID-19 related concession, cash flows may be less than or equal to those prior to the concession, but not substantially greater.
-As of December 31, 2020, the Company has entered into a limited number of such COVID-19 related rent deferral concessions and has elected not to treat such concessions as a modification of the respective lease.
+As of December 31, 2021, the Company has entered into a limited number of such COVID-19 related rent deferral concessions and has elected not to treat such concessions as a modification of the respective lease.